deianradev/employee-management-demo-angular2/README.md

-# Employee Mmanagement Demo Angular2
+# Employee Management Demo Angular2
 This is just some demo code that uses Angular2 and some mock data to create a simple application for editing and removing data.

 ### Project Install